MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/includes/change/change-analysis-is-moving.md

 ---

 > [!IMPORTANT]
-> Change Analysis is moving to Azure Resource Graph and is currently in preview as an Azure Resource Graph offering.
+> Change Analysis (classic) is moving to Azure Resource Graph.
 Learn more about [the future of Change Analysis](/azure/governance/resource-graph/changes/resource-graph-changes#change-analysis-in-azure-resource-graph-vs-azure-monitor).